 Our clients have included

-In addition, we have directed national energy and environmental policy and technology R&D studies, including New Source Performance Standards and the design of the national SO2 allowance market and potential greenhouse gas (GHG) regulations.
+In addition, we have directed national energy and environmental policy and technology R&D studies, including New Source Performance Standards, the design and implementation of the national SO2 allowance market and potential greenhouse gas (GHG) regulations to 2050.
 VHC helped implement the U.S. cap-and-trade market for SO2 and set the price for the first allowance trade in 1992.
-Advanced technologies to reduce carbon emissions and workable rules, tariffs and regulations affecting electricity markets are areas of current focus.
+The development and deployment of advanced renewable technologies to reduce carbon emissions, including Closed-Loop Geothermal (CLG) energy systems, and workable rules, tariffs and regulations affecting electricity, fuels and cap-and-trade markets are areas of current focus.